 Our room was very modern and sleek, and we had the cutest pillow spray in our room – never seen a pillow spray offered in the hotels before – it’s such a great idea!
-Check the availability of Radisson Blu on their website or Booking or Expedia if it’s more convenient for you.
+You can check the availability and prices of Radisson BLU Bristol here.

 Best tourist attractions in Bristol for a weekend in Bristol

-Most part of the day one in Bristol, we spent exploring the best tourist attractions in Bristol.
-We visited “We the curious” that is an absolutely amazing interactive museum for children (though we enjoyed it too), “Bristol Aquarium”, where we saw some amazing fishes, M Shed – basically the most important museum in Bristol – you can learn about the history and the place/importance of Bristol in the UK over the last 1000 years.
+For the most part of day one in Bristol, we spent exploring the best tourist attractions in Bristol.
+We visited “We the curious” which is an absolutely amazing interactive museum for children (though we enjoyed it too), “Bristol Aquarium”, where we saw some amazing fishes, M Shed – basically the most important museum in Bristol – you can learn about the history and the place/importance of Bristol in the UK over the last 1000 years.

 M Shed has a rooftop terrace on the 3rd floor, so don’t forget to visit it to take some good shots of the city.
 Later on, we headed to SS Great Britain – the largest steamship at the moment of its launch in 1845.
 Finally, we took the Bristol Insight bus tour and were pleasantly surprised by the fact that the tour had a live guide rather than a recording – that made the experience 1000 times better.

 Clifton – the best place to live in Bristol